Best build for Lepic in The First Descendant

 • Effective Range: 55m

 • Nightmare Reaper: When hitting an enemy’s weak point, inflicts the unique ability death propagation.
-On hitting an enemy commander or collossi, increase firearm critical hit rate and apply the effect to the attack.
+On hitting an enemy commander or colossi, increase firearm critical hit rate and apply the effect to the attack.

 For a ranged weapon, the Afterglow Sword is a great choice because of the Nightmare Reaper feature.
 Death Propagation increases reload speed and damage on crit spots, so it’s also a good choice for boss damage.

-Lepic struggles with single-target damage when only using his abilities, so using a Sniper Rifle like Afterglow makes sure that you add some variety to his build when taking on difficult bosses and other single-target enemies.
+Since he struggles with single-target damage when only using his abilities, so using a Sniper Rifle like Afterglow makes sure that you add some variety to his build when taking on difficult bosses and other single-target enemies.

 Restored Relic Launcher